Version Date – April 2016

 - A corporate register of declarable gifts, favours and hospitality given or received

-- Training and information for all employees, with special training for key categories of staff, the Unipart Group Board and Group Executive Committee
+- Training and information for all employees, with special training for key categories of staff, the Unipart Group Board and Executive Leadership Team

 - Regular monitoring and review of the risks and the effectiveness the risk control measures